Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Model Evaluation

 \subsection{Data Generation and Simulation Step}

-We carried out the following general steps for the simulation study of the proposed mediation models: \begin{enumerate} \item Generate the baseline covariate (or growth factors of the covariate process), growth factors of the mediator process, and those of the outcome process simultaneously with the prespecified mean vectors and variance-covariance matrices using the R package \textit{MASS} \citep{Venables2002Statistics}, \item Generate a scaled and equally-spaced time structure with $J$ waves $t_{j}$ and obtain individual measurement occasions: $t_{ij}\sim U(t_{j}-0.25, t_{j}+0.25)$ by allowing a time-window with width $(-0.25, 0.25)$ around each wave, \item Calculate factor loadings for each individual of the (covariate or) mediator or outcome process from individual measurement occasions and the process-specific knot location, \item Calculate the values of the repeated measurements for each longitudinal process from corresponding growth factors, factor loadings, as well as residual variances and covariance, \item Implement the proposed models on the generated data set, estimate the parameters, and construct corresponding $95\%$ Wald CIs, \item Repeat the steps as mentioned above until having $1,000$ convergent solutions. \end{enumerate}
+We carried out the following general steps for the simulation study of the proposed mediation models: \begin{enumerate} \item Generate the baseline predictor (or growth factors of the predictor process), growth factors of the mediator process, and those of the outcome process simultaneously with the prespecified mean vectors and variance-covariance matrices (details are provided in Appendix \ref{supp:3}) using the R package \textit{MASS} \citep{Venables2002Statistics}, \item Generate a scaled and equally-spaced time structure with $J$ waves $t_{j}$ and obtain individual measurement occasions: $t_{ij}\sim U(t_{j}-0.25, t_{j}+0.25)$ by allowing a time-window with width $(-0.25, 0.25)$ around each wave, \item Calculate factor loadings for each individual of the (predictor or) mediator or outcome process from individual measurement occasions and the process-specific knot location, \item Calculate the values of the repeated measurements for each longitudinal process from corresponding growth factors, factor loadings, as well as residual variances and covariance, \item Implement the proposed models on the generated data set, estimate the parameters, and construct corresponding $95\%$ Wald CIs, \item Repeat the steps as mentioned above until having $1,000$ convergent solutions. \end{enumerate}